-York is one of 5 cities that have been designated as an 'Area of Archaeological Importance' (AAI) under Part 2 of the 1979 Ancient Monuments and Archaeological Areas Act.
+York is one of five cities that has been designated as an 'Area of Archaeological Importance' (AAI) under Part 2 of the Ancient Monuments and Archaeological Areas Act 1979.

 Map of archaeological areas

-The map shows the 7 areas of archaeological importance in York:
+The map shows the seven areas of archaeological importance in York:

 - City centre area